 Making the best use of the database

 2 - Questions where you are required to complete the statements in the question using the words or sentences provided in one or more drop-down boxes.
-EACH drop-down box will be worth one mark, so you can score part marks in these questions as some questions will be worth more than 1 mark.
+Each drop-down box will be worth one mark, so you can score part marks in these questions as some questions will be worth more than 1 mark.

-3 - Questions where you will be given a list containing a number of possible facts/statements - you are required to mark ALL those facts/statements which agree with the question given.
-You will ONLY get the mark for this style of question if you mark ALL the correct answers.
+3 - Questions where you will be given a list containing a number of possible facts/statements - you are required to mark a specific number of those facts/statements which agree with the question given.
+You will only get the mark for this style of question if you mark all the correct answers.